 “I thought I was a quiet character until I joined a crew in a regatta now I’m so competitive I train 3 times a week and can’t wait for the next race”

 What to wear?

 Your feet will get wet.
 Bring wetsuit boots, old trainers or bare feet.

 Otherwise, loose clothing and shorts or leggings.
 Sports clothing is ideal.
 Jeans should not be worn.

 On cool / wet days bring a waterproof jacket and for sunny days bring suncream and sunglasses (some of our rowers will wear caps or visors on bright days).

 The nearest toilets are the Dockside Cafe or the Beach Pub.

-We do leave bags on the beach but don’t leave valuables in them, (the club has no responsibilities for items left on the beach).
+We do leave bags on the beach but don’t leave valuables in them (small items can be kept under your seat in the boat).
+The club has no responsibilities for items left on the beach.